soflass1293/react-native-i18n/README.md

     greeting: 'Hi!',
   },
   fr: {
-    greeting: 'Bonjour!',
+    greeting: 'Bonjour !',
   },
 };
 ```

-This will render `Hi!` for devices with the English locale, and `Bonjour!` for devices with the French locale.
+This will render `Hi!` for devices with the English locale, and `Bonjour !` for devices with the French locale.

 ## Usage with multiple location files